 Though some people file for bankruptcy without a lawyer, I think that’s a big mistake.
 I’ve been a consumer bankruptcy lawyer for over thirty years and have seen even experienced attorneys who don’t regularly practice bankruptcy law mess up their client’s cases…badly.
 And it costs more to fix their mistakes (if they even can be fixed -- I've seen people lose their homes, jewelry, cars, and bank accounts) than it costs to do it right in the first place.

 Bankruptcy is not for even the casual attorney.
 It's deceptively complex.
-It needs someone who regularly appears before the Bankruptcy Court, knows the trustees, and is familiar with both the written law and the unwritten law, rules, and local practice.
+It needs someone who regularly appears before the Bankruptcy Court, knows how the trustees and the judges like things done, and is familiar with both the written law and the unwritten law, rules, and local practice.
 We do.

-About six weeks after the petition is filed, the case trustee will hold a meeting of creditors.
+About six weeks after the petition is filed, the Chapter 7 Trustee will hold a meeting of creditors.
 You will need to attend that meeting, but don’t worry—I will be there with you, and you will be completely prepared to avoid any surprises.
 It isn’t a test, and only very rarely do creditors show up.
 Most of the time, the meeting of creditors lasts less than five minutes, and we even send you a list of the common questions that are asked beforehand!
+Most meetings are conducted by Zoom or telephone, so you don't even need to leave your home.

 Your discharge, which will typically be handed down about four months after the case is filed, will release you from personal liability for most debts and prevent the creditors owed those debts from ever taking any collection actions against you.
 But the discharge is filled with exceptions, so it’s important for us to talk so I can help you learn what will, and what will not, be covered by your Chapter 7 discharge.